ACP contest overview & rules

 RECOGNITION: The first-place winner in each category will receive a plaque for the student media outlet and a certificate for up to five students.
 Second- through 10th-place winners receive certificates.
 If the entry is the work of more than one student, up to five names will be listed in alphabetical order.
 If more than five students are responsible, the award will be presented to Staff.
 Some contests have cash prizes, as noted, and they are provided by co-sponsoring organizations.

 NUMBER OF ENTRIES: The number of entries allowed for each contest is indicated.
-In most cases, one or two entries per student media outlet are allowed.
+In most cases, two entries per student media outlet are allowed.
 Staffs are encouraged to work together to select their highest quality work.
 Entries may not be submitted in more than one category.

 SUBMISSION: The submission format required for each contest is indicated.
 In most categories, a URL link to a website or a PDF file of the printed page is required — but not both.
 For PDF files, the folio line with the publication date should be included.
 For Photo of the Year contests, actual image files (JPG, TIF, PNG) are required.
 Word documents will be rejected.